spestana/how-to-graduate/resources/2-reserve-room.md

+# Reserving a room

-# Reserving a meeting room for exams/presentations
+## Reserving a meeting room for exams/presentations

 This question comes up a lot, here are some suggestions and resources for reserving a meeting room for your exams/presentations.
 - **More Hall**: Contact or visit the [CEE front office](https://www.ce.washington.edu/about/contact) to ask about reserving a room in More Hall.